pymupdf/PyMuPDF/docs/document.rst

       :arg int idx: the index of the entry in the list created by :meth:`Document.getTOC`.
       :arg dict dest_dict: the new destination.
 A dictionary like the last entry of an item in ``doc.getTOC(False)``.
 Using this as a template would also be the natural use of this parameter.
 When given, **all other parameters are ignored** -- except title.
-      :arg int kind: the link kind, values like ``fitz.LINK_GOTO``, etc. If equal to fitz.LINK_NONE, then all remaining parameter will be ignored, and the TOC item will be removed -- same as :meth:`Document.delTOC_item`.
+      :arg int kind: the link kind, values like ``fitz.LINK_GOTO``, etc. If equal to fitz.LINK_NONE, then all remaining parameter will be ignored, and the TOC item will be removed -- same as :meth:`Document.del_toc_item`.
 If None, then only the title is modified and the remaining parameters are ignored.
 All other values will lead to making a new destination dictionary using the subsequent arguments.
       :arg int pno: the 1-based page number, i.e. a value 1 <= pno <= doc.pageCount.
 Required for LINK_GOTO.
       :arg str uri: the URL text.
 Required for LINK_URI.
       :arg str title: the desired new title.
 None if no change.